theafricanengineer/periph/cmd/README.md

 - [ssd1306](ssd1306): Writes text, an image or an animated GIF to an OLED display.
 - [tm1637](tm1637): Writes to a segment digits display.
+- [tm1637](tm1637): Writes to a segment digits display.
+- [ws2812b](ws2812b): Writes to a LED strip of WS2812b (sometimes called NeoPixel).
+Can show an image animating on the Y axis.

 ## Buses